MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/01-getting-started.md

 > [!NOTE]
 > Windows 11 only ships as a 64-bit operating system.
 There is no 32-bit version of Windows 11.
+> However, Windows 11 include 32-bit versions of Windows PowerShell and the Windows PowerShell ISE.

 You only have two shortcuts if you're running an older 32-bit version of Windows.
 Those shortcuts don't have the (x86) suffix but are 32-bit versions.